 1. Shakespeare died on his 52 birthday

 2. Shakespeare married Anne Hathaway when he was 17.
 She was 26 and she was pregnant when they married.
 Their first child was born six months after the wedding.
-Shakespeare and Anne Hathawy had three children together – a son, Hamnet, who died in 1596, and two daughters, Susanna and Judith.
+Shakespeare and Anne Hathaway had three children together – a son, Hamnet, who died in 1596, and two daughters, Susanna and Judith.
 His only granddaughter Elizabeth – daughter of Susanna – died childless in 1670.
-Shakespeare therefore has no descendants.
+Shakespeare, therefore, has no descendants.

 4. One of Shakespeare’s relatives on his mother’s side, William Arden, was arrested for plotting against Queen Elizabeth I, imprisoned in the Tower of London and executed.